pdf-association/pdf-issues/PUBLICATION-PROCESS.md

 - "View Page source" from inside various browsers (Edge, Chrome, FF, Safari for Mac users) and check for 'red' tags indicating issues (such as typos, missing or mismatched HTML tags, etc).

 - Upload each of the local HTML files produced by jekyll (in `/docs/_site/clause`) to the [W3C HTML Validator](https://validator.w3.org/nu/#file).
-   - Expect to see warnings regarding the use of H1 since we are tring to mirror fragments of ISO standards.

 - Each pdf-issue is then closed in GitHub, possibly with any additional comment if any unexpected issue or edit arose in implementing the PDF TWG recommendations.

-- Once pushed to GitHub, wait for the "successfully deployed" message and then also check [https://pdfa.org/pdf-issues](https://pdfa.org/pdf-issues).
+- Once pushed to GitHub, wait for the "successfully deployed" message in Slack and then also check [https://pdfa.org/pdf-issues](https://pdfa.org/pdf-issues).

 - If there are any issues when incorporated into the iframes used by pdfa.org, also check the direct GitHub Jekkll site at [https://pdf-association.github.io/pdf-issues/](https://pdf-association.github.io/pdf-issues/)